opendott-wats/D2.1-Technology-Demonstrators/ReadMe.md

     - pictures of wired up SD Card holder
   - step tracker 2 (extensive work on this one)
     - trying harder on the firmware implementation to sustainably record data
-    - [ ] Gather Screenshots
   - seeed step counter testbed (to test the sensor)
 - Sketches for new design probes
   - the listeing thing (but only boiler plate code, abandonned)
   - the sonic reminder (MIDI prof of function)
     - later continued as the MIDIThing with Circuit Python

-Code and libraries I have tried out and need to link

-- [ ] iOS BlueCap Example
-- [ ] C-Step-Counter

 # Licenses